durkeems13/JMI_LN-MR-RA_segmentation/README.md

 Example test sets for lupus nephritis, mixed renal allograft rejection, and rheumatoid arthritis are found in "testsets"

-If you would like the trained model(s) to deploy on new data, please contact Madeleine Durkee at durkeems@uchicago.edu
+Trained model(s) to deploy on new data are available by request to Marcus Clark at mclark@medicine.bsd.uchicago.edu